 Advanced volunteers need to be high-end professional retouchers/restorers (e.g. with advertising, film or beauty clients) -OR- have provided truly advanced samples which demonstrate that a given volunteer has the ability to realistically reconstruct faces, hands, skin and missing areas in general without significant coaching from our staff.
+(Those who operate homespun restoration businesses will not likely qualify.)
 Therefore please refrain from requesting ADOPT ME!
 Advanced images unless you meet these requirements.
 Here are a few genuinely advanced before/afters to inspire:

 Flower girl (color bleeding mess)